 We were a little bummed because we arrived too early for the rooftop Cafe and Hookah bar which doesn’t open until 5pm.
-There are also photo booths where you can wear traditional Arabian garments and pose with different cultural items, such as tea cups and a falcon.
+There were also photo booths where you can wear traditional Arabian garments and pose with different cultural items, such as teacups and a falcon.
 A 5X7 photo was about $20USD, see mine below.

 With so much to do and see, don’t forget to find time to relax!

 When visiting another country, like UAE, it’s very important to consider the culture, religion, practices and rituals.
 Even more important is respecting those beliefs, even if they may differ from your own.